qubit-tim/LDE-RA-GRP/README.md

 16 Mar 2024 - The case matching should be moved into the pattern matrix class along with the concept of case traversal.
 Oh, and adding tests would be nice.

 14 Apr 2024 - Need to add some verbiage for Bazel and running tests.
 Will do that after more tests are done.
 Also things could be moved around and cleaned up to adhere to https://google.github.io/styleguide/cppguide.html.

+29 Jun 2024 - Tests cover most of what is needed but there are a few items that could be improved with regards to rearrangements and orthonormality.
+Orthonormality still needs to be verified and then output cleaned up in both main.cpp and pattern-matrix.cpp so that output goes to a consistent location.
+Finally, the pattern generator is still in the works and will need more threads to be viable but is also waiting on orthonormality.